Ai Weiwei on surviving captivity | DW | 26.11.2021

 The family returned to Beijing after Mao's death in 1976.

 Following China's reform in 1980, he was among the first generation of students to study abroad.
-Living in New York City, he met Allen Ginsberg, on a night he happened to be reading his poem on "revolutionary poets" sent "to shovel shit in Xinjiang Province" — Ai Weiwei's father.
+Living in New York City, he met Allen Ginsberg, on the night the Beat writer happened to be reading his poem on "revolutionary poets" being sent "to shovel shit in Xinjiang Province" — Ai Weiwei's father.

 All this while discovering the works of Andy Warhol and Marcel Duchamp, Ai Weiwei was plunged into an extremely foreign culture.